splunk/splunk-sdk-csharp-pcl/README.md

 [get it from GitHub](https://github.com/splunk/splunk-sdk-csharp) and clone the resources to your computer.

-### Building the SDK
+#### Building the SDK

-Before starting to develop custom software, you must first build the SDK.
-Once you've downloaded and extracted—or cloned—the SDK, do the following:
+To build from source after extracting or cloning the SDK, do the following"

 1. At the root level of the **splunk-sdk-csharp-pcl** directory, open the **splunk-sdk-csharp-pcl.sln** file in Visual Studio.